-I am researcher at the Digital Systems division at RISE Research Institutes of Sweden.
-I received a Ph.D. degree in computer science and engineering at the Chalmers University in Gothenburg, Sweden.
-My research focuses on cybersecurity and resilience for cyber-physical systems, especially in transport (e.g., automotive systems).
+I am senior lecturer and researcher at the Salzburg University of Applied Sciences since June 2023.
+Previously, I was researcher at the Digital Systems division at RISE Research Institutes of Sweden and I received a Ph.D. degree in computer science and engineering at the Chalmers University in Gothenburg, Sweden.
+My research focuses on cybersecurity and resilience for cyber-physical systems, especially in transport (e.g., automotive systems) and industrial systems.

-Cybersecurity in this area is particularly interesting as one needs to consider the entire system consisting of the vehicle itself (in-vehicle functions), cooperative driving functionality, cloud-based services, and infrastructure services like the charging infrastructure.
+Cybersecurity in the automotive domain is particularly interesting as one needs to consider the entire system consisting of the vehicle itself (in-vehicle functions), cooperative driving functionality, cloud-based services, and infrastructure services like the charging infrastructure.
+Though we have some different properties in industrial automation, they also share many similarities.
 So far, I have been working on contributing to questions such as:

 - How to express security demands and requirements when designing and developing automotive systems?